Y-Sulphuris/JNIDirect/README.md

 JNIDirect:                              2,237 ± 0,135  ns/op
 Unsafe (HotSpot intrinsic):             3,220 ± 1,100  ns/op
 JNIDirectIntrinsic (runtime-generated): 1,438 ± 0,062  ns/op
+JNIDirectIntrinsic (for Java 23):       1,638 ± 0,321  ns/op (no JavaCritical optimization beacuse it doesn't work there)
+Foreign API (Java 23, inline mov):      0,894 ± 0,061  ns/op

+Measurements were performed on Java 8, unless otherwise noted.
 Platform: Windows 10 x64, Intel(R) Core(TM) i5-9300H CPU @ 2.40GHz
 ```

 ## How to use:

+Java native method must meet the following requirements:
+- Static and no synchronized
+- Arguments and return value may be only primitives
+- Complete in a short time

 To make native method _direct:_
 1. Move the implementation of the method into a separate